martin-torhage/neo4j-dijkstra-procedure-issue/README.md

 4. Create the demo graph (see below).
 5. Run the demo query (see below).

-# Evaluate the result
+# Issues
-- The demo query returns only one path while I expect more paths to be found with an increasing cost.
+1. The demo query returns only one path while I expect more paths to be found with an increasing cost. *This is my main issue*.
-- Check the log output (neo4j.log)
-  - The cost evaluator is run twice for every relationship while I expect it to be run only once per relationship.
-  - The direction passed into the cost evaluator is always OUTGOING.
+2. The direction passed into the cost evaluator is always OUTGOING.
 I expect it to be INCOMING when the path expander is in reverse mode.
+See neo4j.log.
+3. The cost evaluator is run twice for every relationship while I expect it to be run only once per relationship.
+See neo4j.log.

 # Demo graph
 ![Demo Graph](/graph.png)